-Local policing is complemented by a support range of units and departments that operate across the Force.
-These include the control room, where staff answer 999 and non-emergency telephone calls, our roads policing section, criminal justice, crime investigation, force directorate, intelligence dogs section, forensics officers who work in our scientific support unit and the team that plans for major events and emergencies.
+Local policing is complemented by a range of support units and departments that operate across the force.
+These include the control room, where staff answer 999 and non-emergency telephone calls, our roads policing section, criminal justice, crime investigation, force intelligence directorate, dogs section, forensics officers who work in our scientific support unit and the team that plans for major events and emergencies.